zahrabakhshalizadeh/maryrosecook.com/_posts/2013-11-08-a-practical-introduction-to-functional-programming.md

     # => 120
 </pre>

 If this seems tricky, try not thinking about the operations on the data.
 Think of the states the data will go through, from the list of people dictionaries to the average height.
-Don&#8217;t try and bundle multiple transformations together.
+Don't try and bundle multiple transformations together.
 Put each on a separate line and assign the result to a descriptively-named variable.
 Once the code works, condense it.

 My solution: